EinarBalan/slop/README.md

     - whenever a user likes a post, use an off the shelf LLM (probably via API) to update a summary of the user's preferences
     - this summary is then supplied to the local model at inference
     - using this method with larger models? image models?
+- user defined
+    - user can explain their taste in natural language
+    - or user can pick from a few options that describe their taste
 - no alignment (as a floor)
     - the prompt really matters, we can try a few different options